 Track water storage, capacity and historical trends for major reservoirs in New South Wales, Victoria, Queensland and beyond.

 Beyond standard municipal supply, Brogo is a vital asset for the regional agricultural economy in New South Wales.
-Irrigation allocations are directly tied to these storage metrics.
+Farmers and agribusinesses monitor these levels closely to plan their seasonal crop yields.
 Without the buffer provided by this massive 9 GL storage, regional farming would face extreme volatility.

 The surrounding catchment of Brogo also supports diverse local flora and fauna.
 During periods of healthy water levels, the area often sees an increase in recreational activities such as fishing, boating, and camping.
 However, environmental flow releases must be carefully balanced to protect downstream river health.